fedecech/auto_events/README.md

 ## Features

-- Fecth events from calander (supported: Outlook)
+- Fetch events from the calendar (supported: Outlook)
 - Run custom tasks based on trigger dates
 - Submit forms automatically based on events/or not

 ## Authentication

-When using the Microsoft API or submitting forms where login is needed, it could happen that you are prompted to the console to enter the OTP for 2FA (if enabled).
+When using the Microsoft API or submitting forms where login is needed, you might be prompted to the console to enter the OTP for 2FA (if enabled).
 With the default driver the browser (chrome) data is stored (so it should happen rarely).

 ## Installation and setup